 The iPhone SE is my current model and it does everything I need it to.
 Good camera, lots of great apps and size is perfect for me.

 Call Your Chosen Mobile Provider

-I know that it's tempting to click click click on the internet to get the best deals, but calling your provider is the best way to get a tailored deal to suit you.
-Speaking to a human is better, as there is more flexibility than checking a box and regretting it when the bill appears.
+I know that it's tempting to click click click on the internet to get the best deals, but calling your provider is possibly the best way to get a tailored deal to suit you. (depending on the company) Speaking to a human is better, as there is more flexibility than checking a box and regretting it when the bill appears.
 All calls are recorded, so if any errors are made, there will be evidence of it, and the phone company will be liable to upkeep their verbal contract from the call, or risk defaulting on the contract.

 Don't be nervous!!!
 Here are a few tips to help you through the phone call.

 - Stick to your list, but be open to alternatives.

 - Have a computer handy to look up alternate phone models offered- some are just as good as your wish list, if not better!